MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!-- UserAccountControl_OnlyElevateUIAccessApplicationsThatAreInstalledInSecureLocations-Description-Begin -->
 <!-- Description-Source-DDF -->
 User Account Control: Only elevate UIAccess applications that are installed in secure locations This policy setting controls whether applications that request to run with a User Interface Accessibility (UIAccess) integrity level must reside in a secure location in the file system.
-Secure locations are limited to the following: - …\Program Files\, including subfolders - …\Windows\system32\ - …\Program Files (x86)\, including subfolders for 64-bit versions of Windows Note: Windows enforces a public key infrastructure (PKI) signature check on any interactive application that requests to run with a UIAccess integrity level regardless of the state of this security setting.
-The options are: • Enabled: (Default) If an application resides in a secure location in the file system, it runs only with UIAccess integrity. • Disabled: An application runs with UIAccess integrity even if it does not reside in a secure location in the file system.
+Secure locations are limited to the following: - ...\Program Files\, including subfolders - ...\Windows\system32\ - ...\Program Files (x86)\, including subfolders for 64-bit versions of Windows Note: Windows enforces a public key infrastructure (PKI) signature check on any interactive application that requests to run with a UIAccess integrity level regardless of the state of this security setting.
+The options are: - Enabled: (Default) If an application resides in a secure location in the file system, it runs only with UIAccess integrity. - Disabled: An application runs with UIAccess integrity even if it does not reside in a secure location in the file system.
 <!-- UserAccountControl_OnlyElevateUIAccessApplicationsThatAreInstalledInSecureLocations-Description-End -->

 <!-- UserAccountControl_OnlyElevateUIAccessApplicationsThatAreInstalledInSecureLocations-Editable-Begin -->